joedougherty/buildaspider/docs/BFS.rst

 *How can we visit all the interconnected pages on a given site?*

-One way to model this problem is to consider a website as a kind of graph.

 Imagine that we are going to visit a site: https://joedougherty.github.io.

-Here is a screenshot:
+Here is a screenshot to demonstrate:

 .. image:: assets/jd-index.png

 This is a small site with a simple structure.
+We could click around and visit all its pages manually eventually.
+But in order to explore a site programmatically, we will want to find an appropriate data structure.

 -----

+One way to model this problem is to consider a website as a kind of graph.

 If we think of **https://joedougherty.github.io** as the root of the graph, we can imagine the other pages as its children nodes.